 Undark magazine has an excellent piece covering our work here!

-Optimizing cholera vaccine allocation
+Optimizing cholera vaccine allocation,

 PLoS Neglected Tropical Diseases, 2022